MrTronMan/dev-dvsd/README.md

 # dev-dvsd
-a JS file that grabs the ID of a student user and then displays the ID and the student name.
+a JS file that creates an HTML page and grabs the ID of a student user and then displays the ID and the student name.